crigalbla/Gnome-Town/README.md

 # Gnome-Town
-Apllication created with React about information of a Gnome town
+Aplication created with React about information of a Gnome town

 # Getting Started with Create React App